e.l.f. Cosmetics 'Vanity Vandals' Film: Key Findings

 Limited-edition bundles tied to the campaign also went live online, including a blush set and a lip collection aimed at “obsessed” users.

-At the same time, the “Save Our Sink” contest invites consumers to submit their own messy vanity stories for a chance to win a full bathroom makeover and product prizes.
+At the same time, the "Save Our Sink" contest invites consumers to submit their own messy vanity videos (maximum length of 15 seconds) for a chance to win three prizes.

 View this post on Instagram

-Together, these elements show how e.l.f. is turning a single insight into a connected system that spans content, community, and conversion.
+These brand activations show how e.l.f. is using a single insight and translating it into a connected system.

 e.l.f.’s Storytelling Play

-e.l.f.’s latest move shows how entertainment can turn everyday behavior into a scalable marketing platform:
+The brand's latest move shows how entertainment can convert everyday behavior into a scalable marketing platform:

-- Moving a campaign across content, commerce, and community helps turn attention into measurable engagement and sales.
+- Extend campaigns across content, commerce, and community.
+This helps turn attention into measurable engagement and sales.

-The latest effort from the brand is only one of its multiple creative endeavors over the past year that hope to boost its cultural relevance.
+The latest effort is only one of e.l.f.'s multiple creative endeavors over the past few years that hope to boost its cultural relevance.

 Our Take: Can Fiction Sell Vanity?